 - Foundation skills for learning.

-Teachers at the school would like your child to be able to ask questions, sit still, pay attention, carry out small individual tasks like opening their school bag, etc. These skills are foremost on this programme.
+Teachers at the school would like your child to be able to ask questions, pay attention, carry out small individual tasks like opening their school bag, etc. These skills are foremost on this programme.

-- Empowering children with responsibility of their belongings.
+- Empowering children with responsibility for their belongings.

-- · Individual writing books.
+- Individual writing books.

 - Focused learning through play.

-- · Book bags with readers.
+- Book bags with readers.

-- · Portfolios.
+- Portfolios.

-- · Termly school visits.
+- Termly school visits.

 - Curriculum experiences (Science, Maths, Physical, Literacy, Art, Music).

-- · Parent involvement.
+- Parent involvement.

-- · Focused on learning dispositions.
+- Focused on learning dispositions.

-- What school am I going to?

-- Start getting familiar with the parents in your child's class.

-- Monitor food and sleep carefully.

-- Help manage their anxiety by talking to them about their experiences every day.

-- Extend the centre learning at home.

-- Reading to them

-- · Do fun family activities.